Kathleen Elsey 2013 Plein Air & Studio Painting Workshops

 Below are the acrylic painting supplies I suggest:

-• Portable easel: I use a Soltec easel, and like the full Julian, both available at Dick Blick (1-800 828-4548).
+• Portable easel: I really like the ease of use of the Soltec easel, and like the Julian full box, both available at Dick Blick (1-800 828-4548).
 If you are joining me for studio painting, you are welcome to paint on the tables rather than an easel.

-Isaby brushes• Brushes for oil or acrylic: 3 or 4 ”brights” (short stiff bristles) size about 1" across, 3/4", 1/2", 1/4" depending on canvas sizes.
+• Brushes for acrylic: 3 or 4 ”brights” (short stiff bristles) size about 1" across, 3/4", 1/2", 1/4" depending on canvas sizes.
 I would use the 3 larger sizes above if I were painting an 18 x 24 canvas.
 If you choose bigger canvases, get the big brushes.
 If you chose 16 x 20 canvases or smaller, you could use the smaller 3 brushes above.
 Buy good brushes or you’ll regret it.
-My current favorite brand for my own acrylic painting is Isabey Isacryl 6562 synthetic bristles (#4, 6, 10).
+My favorite for acrylic is from Jerry's Artarama and is called "Silver Bristlon."
+I bought four brights- #12, 8, 6 and 4.
+I also like for acrylic Isabey Isacryl 6562 synthetic bristles (#4, 6, 10).
 See photo to right.
-These brushes have performed well for me and have lasted longer than any other brand of brushes I have painted with while using acrylic.
-Of course, I clean them fanatically and will teach you this also.
-Another good choice (not quite as expensive) is Artisan with the silver handle, also very good for acrylic painting.
-It is this kind of “brights” that give my paintings somewhat of a palette knife effect.
+These brushes have performed well for me and have lasted a long time.
+My hometown art store doesn't carry them anymore, so they are getting harder to find.
+I clean my brushes fanatically so they last a long time.
+The “brights” give my paintings somewhat of a palette knife effect.
 Brights make short, crisp strokes and place color and paint well.
-One student told me she found the Isacryl brushes at Jerry’s Artorama.
-I buy my brushes from my local art store rather than online so that I can feel the brush, check the ”spring” in the bristles, see the color of the bristles and choose the width of brushes that I need.
+I prefer to buy my brushes from my local art store rather than online so that I can feel the brush, check the ”spring” in the bristles, see the color of the bristles and choose the width of brushes that I need.
 In fact I buy almost all of my supplies from Art Essentials, my local art store.
 Great staff.
 Great supply!

 • Sketch book, pencil, cotton rag (like an old t-shirt), water bucket or container